 If you’re like most people, your finances were likely in dire straits while you were in your 20s.
 Now that you’re in your 30s, your financial standing might be a lot better than what it was before, but still not near where you want it to be.
-As you begin a new decade in your life, your knowledgeable Naples, FL financial consultant shows you four crucial financial moves that you need to make ASAP:
+As you begin a new decade in your life, your knowledgeable Naples, SC financial consultant shows you four crucial financial moves that you need to make ASAP:

 Establish an emergency fund